La Manzana from the Outside

 La Manzana

-Like my character Teresita, I attended José Antonio Echeverría Middle School, in La Manzana de Gómez.
+Like my character Teresita, I attended José Antonio Echeverría Middle School in La Manzana de Gómez.
 I spent three years there and my mother worked in La Central, a pharmacy located on the ground floor, so I got to know the place like the back of my hand.

 La Manzana boasts a remarkable pedigree: it was one of the first covered shopping centers not only in Cuba, but in all of Latin America.
 It was also the first block in Havana entirely devoted to commercial use.
 This is how I describe it in the novel:

 When I studied there, from 1977 to 1980, the building was run-down, with many closed off sections and dusty corridors, but it still retained the charm of its imposing columns, high ceilings and granite floors.
-It also had the spectral allure of a ghost that several classmates swore they had seen:
+There were some short flights of stairs called tunnels of love, where a lot of making out happened.

 The old Manzana, circa 1950, image from Wikipedia